 Health is a right.
-It is personal and essential to maintain the quality of life from birth to death.
-We can all agree on that, and it is similar to our basic rights such as the food we eat and the air we breathe.
+It is personal and essential to maintaining the quality of life from birth to death.
+We can all agree on that, and it is similar to our fundamental rights, such as the food we eat and the air we breathe.

 But some of us confuse ‘health’ with ‘healthcare.’

-Healthcare is just the means we use to fulfil our right to stay healthy.
-It is just like establishing the source of food or creating a pollution free environment.
+Healthcare is just the means we use to fulfill our right to stay healthy.
+It is just like establishing the source of food or creating a pollution-free environment.
 It is a mistake to consider them to be the same.
 Many people also use the terms interchangeably to achieve their means and personal objectives.

-But we have to remember that a right can never be brought against the expense of other citizens, their rights or other human endeavours- especially when it comes to healthcare coverage.
+But we have to remember that a right can never be brought at the expense of other citizens, their rights, or other human endeavors- especially when it comes to healthcare coverage.

 The Nuances of Healthcare Coverage

-Healthcare coverage is one of the many tools one case use in the healthcare setting to get access to medical service.
+Healthcare coverage is one of the many tools one case used in the healthcare setting to get access to medical services.
 Some of us think healthcare coverage equates to healthcare, and in turn, represents health.
 This is a big mistake!

 Now let’s explore a bit about universal coverage and government program.
 My discussion will focus on pharmacy and medication to keep things within the scope of this article.

-Medicare for all is a form of universal coverage which looks to expand the spectrum of the population covered through the already established governmental system of payer for senior citizens.
-We have been dealing with Medicare for quite some time now, and we have seen the challenges especially when it revolves around medication coverage.
+Medicare for all is a form of universal coverage that expands the spectrum of the population covered through the already established governmental system of payer for senior citizens.
+We have been dealing with Medicare for quite some time now, and we have seen the challenges mainly when it revolves around medication coverage.

-Still, now it hasn’t been able to implement a solid policy of medication coverage without roping in private pharmaceutical companies, FDA and private insurance provider’s monopoly.
-The pro-Medicare politicians believe that the government should regulate the pricing of medications in a bid to lower them.
+Still, now it hasn’t implemented a solid policy of medication coverage without roping in private pharmaceutical companies, FDA, and private insurance provider’s monopoly.
+The pro-Medicare politicians believe that the government should regulate the pricing of medications to lower them.
 They also think the government is in a better position to implement such changes.

-As I have already said many times, healthcare for all, universal healthcare, Medicare for all, national health plan, single-payer system — all needs one thing for its implementation- that is a complete takeover by the government with full authority to pass transparency.
-In countries with low pricing of medication, the government has the authority by the constitution to implement caps on costs and regulate the market.
+As I have already said many times, healthcare for all, universal healthcare, Medicare for all, national health plan, single-payer system — all need one thing for its implementation- a complete takeover by the government with full authority to pass transparency.
+In countries with the low pricing of medication, the government has the rule by the constitution to implement caps on costs and regulate the market.

-Until the government does the same in the USA, it is going to be a long drawn battle with medication cost and coverage.
-The consequences will reflect themselves on the legitimacy of Medicare and other government run programs at the federal level.
+Until the government does the same in the USA, it will be a long-drawn battle with medication cost and coverage.
+The consequences will reflect themselves on the legitimacy of Medicare and other government-run programs at the federal level.

 The government shouldn’t engage itself in negotiations with private profit-seeking parties.
-We need to get rid of all double standards that surround human health, government and politics.
-The government must pass mandates and laws in order to secure the interests of the citizens, and not of corporates.
-If the government has to ever get into a private negotiation, it should be conducted at the private enterprise level based on the concept of free market and fair chance promulgated by government policies.
+We need to get rid of all double standards that surround human health, government, and politics.
+The government must pass mandates and laws to secure the interests of the citizens and not of corporates.
+Suppose the government has to ever get into a private negotiation.
+In that case, it should be conducted at the personal enterprise level based on the free market concept and fair chance promulgated by government policies.

 We cannot expect the government negotiations to be effective until pharmaceutical and Pharmacy Benefit Management (PBM) becomes transparent with a proper cap on pricing for the benefit of the citizens.
 Can the US become like other countries?

-Until we have a proper answer to the questions, all we are doing is throwing rocks at a dark room.
-The things that we expect Medicare for all to bring is only going to open another can of worms as I talked about in one of my last publications.
-The best way to implement the changes is to adopt a bottom-up approach beginning with improving the doctor-patient relationship and empowering both physicians and patients.
+Until we have a proper answer to the questions, we are throwing rocks at a dark room.
+The things that we expect Medicare for all to bring are only going to open another can of worms, as I talked about in one of my last publications.
+The best way to implement the changes is to adopt a bottom-up approach to improve the doctor-patient relationship and empower both physicians and patients.

 Empowered patients can demand what is right and just.
-Public demand will force politicians to align their mission with that of constituent patients to secure their position which will lead to favorable laws.
+Public demand will force politicians to align their mission with constituent patients to secure their position, leading to favorable laws.
 The government can ensure free and fair competition by upholding the constitution and ensuring consumerism and the free market.
 It also needs to be stringent with public safety and fairness.